 The German educational system is quite complex, and there are several options available.
 It is generally very important that you complete your high school (if you don’t have a high school diploma, read how to complete your schooling here).
-Education systems differ across the 16 German Federal States (Bundesländer), so we recommend you inform yourself about the education system in the federal state where you are living (find a list of state education offices here).
+Education systems differ across the 16 German Federal States (Bundesländer), so we recommend you inform yourself about the education system in the federal state where you are living.
 Watch this video to learn more about the German educational system:

 Below are some common options.